 First, we need to press the tofu.
 Rinse the tofu, wrap it in a clean dish cloth, and place it on a plate.
 Put a cutting board on top with something heavy on it—maybe a couple of cookbooks.
 Let this sit for about 20 minutes so the water can drain from the tofu.
 Feel free to use a tofu press if you have one.
 After at least 20 minutes, remove the tofu from the plate, and pat dry with a clean dish cloth.

-Next, preheat the oven to 425° F and line a baking sheet with a silicone baking mat.
-I prefer a silicone baking mat over parchment for our Crispy Tofu because magically, they come out crispier.
+Next, preheat the oven to 425° F and line a baking sheet with a parchment paper or a silicone baking mat.
+The silicone baking mat seems to magically make our Crispy Tofu super crispy!

 Transfer the tofu cubes to your prepared baking sheet, making sure to spread them out so they are not touching.

-Bake on the top rack of your oven for 20 minutes, then carefully flip the cubes over.
-Bake for about another 15-20 minutes, until browned and crispy.
+Bake on the top rack of your oven for 20 minutes, then flip them over, and bake for about another 15-20 minutes, until browned and crispy.
 Check them from time to time to see how they're coming along.
 Remove from the oven and sprinkle with sea salt.
+YUM!